-6.8 Can Employees have Leave Without Pay?
+6.8 Can employees have compassionate leave?

-Special leave for a limited period and without pay may be granted by the organisation upon application by an employee.
-Such leave shall be at the discretion of the organisation.
+Compassionate leave for a limited period with or without pay may be granted by the organisation upon application by an employee.
+Such leave and the payment of the leave shall be at the discretion of the organisation.